NSF REU Mentors and Projects

-Veronica Martinez Acosta, University of the Incarnate Word, TX: Our laboratory utilizes an annelid model system, Lumbriculus variegatus, to study wound healing and regeneration within the central nervous system (CNS).
+Veronica Martinez Acosta, University of the Incarnate Word, TX: Research/Projects: Overall, my laboratory research utilizes a unique invertebrate model system, Lumbriculus variegatus, to study wound healing and regeneration within the central nervous system (CNS).
 Lumbriculus is capable of regenerating an entirely new worm from a fragment that is 1/50th the size of the original animal.
 Perhaps what sets Lumbriculus apart from other regenerating model systems is the ability to recover neural anatomy, physiology, and behavior following injury along any portion of the anterior-posterior body axis.
-Our overall laboratory goal is to identify the cellular and molecular events triggered as a result of injury within the central nervous system (CNS) which promote regeneration and recovery of function versus deterioration.
-We have investigated the neuroanatomical and proteomic changes associated with regeneration in Lumbriculus.
-While we will continue to characterize the regenerative process at the anatomical and proteomic levels, we would like to utilize transcriptomic data to clone and sequence candidate genes for use in genetic expression analyses in real time, including the use of RNA sequencing and in-situ hybridization.
-Our lab has successfully mentored primarily undergraduate students in the lab.
-Each student has the opportunity to be trained in confocal imaging, behavioral analysis, protein extraction, and genome level analysis in this unique model system.
+Our overarching laboratory goal is to identify the cellular and molecular events triggered as a result of injury within the central nervous system (CNS) which promote regeneration and recovery of function versus deterioration.
+Most recently we have investigated the neuroanatomical and proteomic changes associated with regeneration in Lumbriculus.
+We have long focused on the basic cellular, physiological, and proteomic changes occurring in the regenerating worm fragment.
+Our current research focus is the investigation of regeneration and wound healing using traditional microscopy techniques, including transmission electron microscopy and fluorescence microscopy methods; proteomic approaches; and genetic approaches, in situ hybridization chain reaction.
+Ultimately, we would like to determine more precisely the location and timing of expression of specific signaling pathways triggered following wound formation in a system that is committed to successful regeneration and recovery of function.

 Scott Chimileski, MBL: Scott is a Research Scientist who works with Associate Scientist Jessica Mark Welch at the MBL.
 He is investigating structured microbial communities known as biofilms, formed by bacteria within the healthy human mouth (the oral microbiome), where hundreds of bacterial species live and interact.
 His research focuses on using advanced microscopy approaches to visualize the spatial organization of bacterial species within biofilms.
 Projects will work towards creating a new system for differentiating multiple species of bacteria from the human oral microbiome within living biofilms.